subasio/Aviv-QA-Web-Technical-Test/README.md

   but nothing of these options worked.

   **Short term workaround**\
-  The only option which worked at least for a short period of time was injecting only the `cf_clearance` cookie but since the **Cloudflare bot reCaptcha** is been upgraded constantly with option of adding your IP address to his known list of hosts to be blocked this was also only working for a short period of time, if any at all.
+  The only option which worked at least for a short period of time was injecting only the `cf_clearance` cookie but since\
+  the **Cloudflare bot reCaptcha** is been upgraded constantly with option of adding your IP address to his known list of hosts to be blocked this was also only working for a short period of time, if any at all.

   **Recommendation and best practice**\
-  Since all of the possible workaround options are only short term or not usefull at all, then for real testing purposes in a **controlled environment** it is recommended to **completely turn off** protection while tesing is in progress.
+  Since all of the possible workaround options are only short term or not usefull at all, then for real testing purposes in a **controlled environment** it is recommended to **completely turn off** protection while testing is in progress.\
-  Of course leaving the all other possible protections on to still be able to prevent unauthorized use access.
+  Of course leaving the all other possible protections on to still be able to prevent unauthorized use access.\
-  The best solution to have this protection and still be able to stay protected and test is to use some of the professional and paid products like [ZenRows](https://www.zenrows.com/) which work on a concept of rotating proxies and headless browsers to CAPTCHAs and AI.
+  The best solution to have this protection and still be able to stay protected and test is to use some of the professional and paid products like [ZenRows](https://www.zenrows.com/) which work on a concept of rotating proxies and headless browsers to CAPTCHAs and AI.\
   Or to make it super easy my recommendation would be to switch to using [SWAGLABS](https://www.saucedemo.com/) web app instead.\
   The app is of the same purchase context, ultra optimized, efficient and performant for use with almost every known browser and **bot protected free**.

   **PLEASE KEEP IN MIND!!!**\
-  **I could not finish running and validating all of the tests because of the previously mentioned blocker problem with CLOUDFLARE BOT reCaptcha so there could be tests which are failing.**
+  **I could not finish running and validating all of the tests because of the previously mentioned blocker problem with\
+  CLOUDFLARE BOT reCaptcha so there could be tests which are failing.**

 ## Future Improvements
   There are several areas where the project could be enhanced: